codesilva/codesilva.github.io/_drafts/pitches/2026/tropical.md

 2. Ruby and Rails tools available for building AI agents
 3. The trade-offs between in-browser and server-side architectures for voice agents

-Handling interruptions and turn-taking (barge-i
+4. Handling interruptions and turn-taking (barge-in)

 ## Outline